 Authority: To coordinate and make decisions regarding patient care.

 Communication: Develops collaborative relationship with supervising physician determining need and timing of communications.
 Exchange routine medical information with appropriate members of the health care team while maintaining patient confidentiality.

 JHU Equivalency Formula: 30 undergraduate degree credits (semester hours) or 18 graduate degree credits may substitute for one year of experience.
-Additional related experience may substitute for required education on the same basis.
-For jobs where equivalency is permitted, up to two years of non-related college course work may be applied towards the total minimum experience required for the respective job.
+For jobs where equivalency is permitted, up to two years of non-related college course work may be applied towards the total minimum experience required for the respective job

-Preferred Qualifications: Prefer at least 5 years of experience.
+Preferred Qualifications: Prefer at least 5 years related experience.

 Additional Knowledge, Skills, and Abilities: